pwaring/modernhistory.org.uk/content/talks.md

 Upcoming talks that I am working on include:

-* The German Occupation of the Channel Islands in World War 2
+* The German Occupation of the Channel Islands in World War 2 - University of the Third Age, Warrington Branch, April 2026

 If you would like me to give a talk at your local group, [drop me an email](/contact/) and I'll see what I can do.
 Please bear in mind that I work full time and don't make any money out of speaking or writing about history, so the number of talks I can give is limited.